GavinStrikes-Software/AutoAsignMember/README.md

 # Discord Member Role Bot

-A Discord bot that automatically assigns the member role to new users when they join a specific server.
+A Simple Discord bot that automatically assigns the member role to new users when they join a specific server.

 ## Setup Instructions